fredrikaverpil/fredrikaverpil.github.io/_posts/2018-04-18-cartesian-product-in-python.md

   | 2 | 2
   |   | 3

-I would then expect the cartesian product to be something like `a1b1c1, a1b1c2, a1b1c3, a1b2c1` and so on...
+I would then expect the cartesian product operation to return something like `a1b1c1, a1b1c2, a1b1c3, a1b2c1` and so on...

 Many, many times have had to solve this problem over and over in Python... it's time to jot down some notes.